Discretionary housing payment

-It can also be paid for rent deposits and moving costs providing you are entitled to Housing Benefit at the time you apply.
-However, the rent for the new accommodation should be affordable (in line with Local Housing Allowance rates) and the number of bedrooms should not exceed the size criteria.
-Complete the online form for rent deposit and/or moving costs or download, complete and return the paper version [155kb].
+DHP can be paid for rent deposits and moving costs.
+However, moving costs can only be considered in exceptional circumstances.
+You need to be entitled to Housing Benefit or Universal Credit at the time you apply.
+The rent for the new accommodation should be affordable (in line with Local Housing Allowance rates) and the number of bedrooms should not exceed the size criteria .
+Complete the online form for rent deposit or download, complete and return the paper version [209kb].

 Local housing allowance rates

-It can also be paid in some cases if you have had your Housing Benefit reduced because of the Benefit Cap.
-Please complete and the online form or download, complete and return the paper version [6Mb].
+DHP can also be paid in some cases if you have had your Housing Benefit or Universal Credit (with Housing Cost element) reduced because of the Benefit Cap.
+Please complete and the online form or download, complete and return the paper version [206kb].

 Under-occupying your home where you rent in the social rented sector

-It can also be paid in some cases if you have had your Housing Benefit reduced because you are deemed to be under-occupying your home, and you rent your home from the council or a housing association.
-Please complete the online form or download, complete and return the paper version [98kb].
+DHP can also be paid in some cases if you have had your Housing Benefit or Universal Credit (with Housing Cost element) reduced because you are deemed to be under-occupying your home, and you rent your home from the council or a housing association.
+Please complete the online form or download, complete and return the paper version [201kb].

 In support of your application for a DHP you need to provide the documentation listed below.
 Only original documentation will be accepted.
 If you bring your documents into our reception, we will give you a receipt and photocopy them for you.

-If you receive Housing Benefit please provide the following:
+If you receive Housing Benefit or Universal Credit please provide the following:

 Decisions and payments